For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘Just so you know, Julianne has done some studying into other healing modalities such as acupuncture, homoeopathy, EFT and reflexology, which she considers less invasive and perhaps more effective in working with the body’s natural healing processes.
 She doesn’t say much about this at work because it may sound hokey to the more orthodox practitioners.
 No one wants to be ridiculed or censured.’

-‘Most interesting, still, what does this have to with my body.’
+‘Most interesting, yet what does this have to with my body.’

 ‘Perhaps more than you, she or the doctors realise,’ Eli said.
 ‘Even without applying any alternative modalities, her spiritual connection with your body had much to do with your body’s survival and remarkable progress to date.
-This was especially so in the first couple of critical weeks when she spent hours with you each night, even while off her shift work.
+This was especially so in the first couple of critical weeks when she spent hours with you each night even when off her shift.

 ‘Every fibre of your body senses her prayers when she projects her healing intent.
 Her loving kindness brings emotional strength and light to each microtubule that exists within each cell of your body’s organs.’